olympeio/nody/README.md

 ## 🧩 Where You Can Use Nody MCPs

 Nody MCPs are fully **MCP-compliant** and can be deployed to **any platform or client that supports the Model Context Protocol**.
-Below is a sample of popular environments where Nody-powered MCPs are already being used or integrated.
+Below is a sample of popular environments where Nody-powered MCPs are already being used or integrated:

 ### 🤖 Chatbots